Edward F. Cox

-Edward Ridley Finch Cox (born October 2, 1946) is an American corporate and finance lawyer and the former chairman of the New York Republican State Committee.
-He is the son-in-law of President Richard M. Nixon and First Lady Pat Nixon, and the brother-in-law of Julie Nixon.
+Edward Ridley Finch Cox (born October 2, 1946) is an American attorney, politician, and public servant.
+He serves as chair of the New York Republican State Committee, having previously held that position from 2009 to 2019.
+Cox is married to Tricia Nixon Cox, daughter of President Richard Nixon and Pat Nixon.

-Early life, family, and career
+Early life, family, education, and military service

 Cox was born to Howard Ellis Cox and Anne Crane Delafield (Finch) Cox in Stony Brook Southampton Hospital in Southampton, New York.
 He attended Westhampton Beach Elementary School and Allen-Stevenson School in New York City.
-Cox is named for his grandfather, Judge Edward R. Finch, a prominent New York jurist who served as a Justice of the New York State Supreme Court (1915–43), Presiding Justice of the New York Supreme Court Appellate Division, First Department, and Associate Judge on the New York Court of Appeals.
+Cox is named for his grandfather, Judge Edward R. Finch, a prominent New York jurist who served as a Justice of the New York State Supreme Court (1915–1943), Presiding Justice of the New York Supreme Court Appellate Division, First Department, and Associate Judge on the New York Court of Appeals.
 His father, Howard Ellis Cox, was a decorated World War II aviator, New York lawyer, and Long Island real estate developer.

 Cox graduated from the Princeton University Woodrow Wilson School of Public and International Affairs (1968) and Harvard Law School (1972).
-Cox was battalion commander of his Army ROTC unit at Princeton where he put together and accredited a seminar on war, he completed officer and airborne training at Fort Benning, Georgia and subsequently served as a reserve officer with the 11th Special Forces Group.
+Cox was battalion commander of his Army ROTC unit at Princeton where he put together and accredited a seminar on war.
+He completed officer and airborne training at Fort Benning, Georgia and subsequently served as a reserve officer with the 11th Special Forces Group.

-In 1971, Cox married Tricia Nixon, the daughter of President Richard Nixon, in a White House Rose Garden ceremony.
-The wedding was described in Life Magazine as "a union 'akin to American royalty'".
-Edward and Tricia Cox have a son, Christopher Nixon Cox.
-The Coxes reside on Long Island, New York.
+Career

+Private sector

-Cox started his legal career at Cravath Swaine & Moore, and after serving as a general counsel in the Reagan Administration, was a corporate partner in the Donovan Leisure firm and subsequently a member of the management committee and the chairman of the corporate department at Patterson Belknap Webb & Tyler LLP.
+Cox was an associate attorney at Cravath, Swaine & Moore.
+He later practiced law with William Colby, a Nixon administration figure.
+As of 1997, Cox had become a partner in the Donovan Leisure firm.
+Subsequently, he was a member of the management committee and chairman of the corporate department at Patterson Belknap Webb & Tyler LLP.

-His law practice has covered a wide variety of transactions and representations including securities litigations, project financings, M&A, startups, IPOs, municipal financings, securitizations, private placements and bankruptcies.

-He is a member of a Bank of America advisory committee.

-Cox served as a director for 35 years of Noble Energy which is an upstream independent oil and natural gas company.

-To attempt to stay in shape, Cox participates in an Olympic-distance triathlon each year, and he swims, bikes and runs whenever possible in preparation.
-He ran and finished the New York City Marathon in 2017.